The Hammock Plot: Where Categorical and Numerical Data Relax Together: Examples

-The asthma plot corresponding to Table~\ref{t:asthma} was constructed with the following command: \begin{stlog} . hammock race income education male age severity comorb no_ins, /// > space(1) /// > uni_fraction(.36) /// > labelopt(size(vsmall)) xlab(,labsize(small)) \nullskip \end{stlog} The value for option uni$\_$fraction (which affects the relative size of the bars) was chosen as large as possible without the two bars corresponding to 0 and 1 comorbidities touching.
-(If we move a bar upwards, then the variable would become categorical because the meaning of distance is lost.)
+\begin{stlog} . hammock race income education male age severity comorb no_ins, /// > space(1) /// > uni_fraction(.36) /// > colorlist(orange\%20) /// > labelopt(size(vsmall)) /// > xlab(,labsize(small)) \nullskip \end{stlog} The option \texttt{labelopt(size(vsmall)} reduces the font size of the labels on the axes; the option \texttt{xlab(,labsize(small)} reduces the font size of the variable names.
+The grayscale version of this plot uses the option \texttt{colorlist(gs12)}.
+The value for option uni$\_$fraction (which affects the relative size of the univariate bars) was chosen as large as possible without the two univariate bars corresponding to 0 and 1 comorbidities touching.
+(Spacing for numerical variables is not arbitrary: If one were to move a univariate bar for comorbidities upwards, then the variable would become categorical because the meaning of distance is lost.)